 So you see, tear gas, like chokes, suddenly becomes a political “no-go.”

 And still, “chokes” are not COMPLETELY taboo and illegal.
-What is still legally mandated, even in President Trump’s recent June, 2020, “no-choke” order, you will read that a choke, air or blood, can still be used in lethal, threat, self defense, as I did with the guy trying to get my gun.
+What is still legally mandated, even in President Trump’s June, 2020, “no-choke” order, you will read that a choke, air or blood, can still be used in lethal, threat, self defense, as I did with the guy mentioned above trying to get my gun.
+(And I choked him out, not killed him!)
 “Fear of life” kind of deal.
-All those other chokes I did that I mentioned above were not done in such dire fear, just arrest routine versus the resisting, and today’s modern admins would expect me to not choke out them and do something else, something which may be more time-consuming and even dangerous.
+All those other chokes I did that I mentioned above were not done in such dire fear, just arrest routine versus the resisting.
+I tried several “lessor” in the struggle but they didn’t work.
+And today’s modern admins would expect me to not choke out them and do something else, something which may be more time-consuming and even dangerous.
 But we’re cops, life is supposed to suck.

 And with the optics, the lawsuits, the media, training officers to choke/restraint will disappear, even if legal in lethal force situations.
 They probably just won’t know how to choke anyone.
 No will will want to teach the subject.
 Oh, there probably will be rare, “certified” courses in “Last Resort Choking,” but who will get to go?
 And, maybe it can “secretly” be taught in official “Escaping Choke” classes?
 Because after all – to escape chokes you have to learn what chokes are and how the “bad guys” use them?
 (We have long tricked police admin with this bait-and-switch approach, trick.)
 I don’t know how it will all work out?